 Humanities has a strong place within the VCE at Thornbury High School, with a proud record of success.
 The following subjects are offered at VCE level: Accounting, Business Management, Legal Studies, Philosophy and History (20th Century and Revolutions).

 Study in the Humanities equips students with essential knowledge and skills that enable them to be better able to understand and engage with the complexities of the world in which they live.
 The faculty offers a wide variety of incursions, excursions and camps to provide students with a greater appreciation of the world they live in and the world around them.

-- The inaugural China Cultural Tour, a ten-day overseas trip visiting many historical sites of the Cultural Revolution and ancient China.
+- The inaugural Italy Cultural Tour, a sixteen-day overseas trip experiencing modern Italian culture and visiting historical sites of ancient times.

 - Tours to the Law Courts of Victoria for Legal Studies students.

 - Guided visits to the Old Melbourne Gaol, including role-playing of judicial cases in a mock court of law.

 - The Year 8 Medieval Day, a full-day incursion involving archery tournaments, jousting, minstrels, and a medieval feast.